HugoGranstrom/gravity-simulator/README.md

 ``python headless.py -t 365 --configfile 22-07-2018-365-days.json --checkEndPos --dt {dt} --integrator {integrator}``

 This will test how accurate the simulation is when it simulates one year (365 days).
 The data in the json file is from [Horizons](https://ssd.jpl.nasa.gov/horizons.cgi#top).

+Note: for this to work you must set the property ``endPos`` for the planets you want to benchmark in your config.json file.

 ### Results
 | T = 365 Days | integrator    |               |                |               |               |